Awpatterson217/tree-trav/README.md

 let stylesheets = [];
 let jsFiles     = [];

-// Find all CSS and js files in a
+// Find all CSS and JS files in a
 // nested file structure
 myTree.getLeaves('example/root/', [
     '.css',